 - IT IS PURE CHAOS: Hundreds of thousands of people descend on the small town of Oruro turning the streets into a chaotic mess.
 There are dancers everywhere, kids embarking on foam wars, street vendors hawking their wares and loud parade music.

 - BE MINDFUL OF YOUR VALUABLES: Inevitably wherever large crowds gather, there are pickpockets.
-Be very careful of your valuables at all times
+Be very careful of your valuables at all times.
+Why not try and find travel buddies who can go with you to keep both an eye on yourself and your items.

 - YOU WILL GET WET: Cans of foam are on sale everywhere and form an integral part of the carnival experience in Bolivia.
 While the dancers of the parade are strictly off-limits, anybody else is fair game.
 From personal experience, I can tell you that as a foreigner you will get foamed more.
 This is not out of malice, but because you tend to stick out more and thus form an easy target.
 Consider bringing a raincoat and a pair of good sunglasses to protect your eyes.